codekoala/go-aws-lanes/README.md

 ### Initializing New Systems

-The first time you use ``lanes``, you will need to create the initial configuration files.
-For this, you can use the ``lanes init`` command.
+As of v0.2.1, initial configuration is handled the first time you run any lanes command.
+You may also use the ``lanes init`` command.

 ```bash
 # initialize a lanes and create a sample lanes profile